- Oct 28, 2020

 Django is a Model View Template (MVT) framework that runs on the popular programming language Python.
 Created in 2003, this free, open-source framework is used by Instagram and built on helpful development philosophies such as Convention Over Configuration (CoC) and Don’t Repeat Yourself (DRY) patterns.

-It categories itself as a “batteries included” framework, coming with a ton of helpful features and tools.
+It categories itself as a “batteries included” web framework, coming with a ton of helpful features and tools.
 This includes authentication and admin interfacing, temporary and sessions-based messaging, and Google sitemap XML generation.

 Django also incorporates an Object Relational Mapping (ORM) feature that simplifies the database and development processes.
 It can be used for full stack development or just as a back-end framework, and supports a variety of database systems including MySQL and PostgreSQL.